lucamezzalira/vscode-annotations/README.md

 Initial release of vscode-annotations.
 . adding following annotations: `FIXME`, `REFACTOR` or `TODO`
 . the extension will allow you to list the annotations in the "Annotations panel"

+## Next Features

+. adding fileswatcher API in order to run the check on files automatically